FlipperSetup/FlipperSetup/OfficialFirmware/README.md

-# All Info About Official Firmware
+# All Info About Official Firmware Is Below
 ### NOTE I DO NOT CLAIM THIS PROJECT

 # Flipper Zero Firmware